Integrative-Transcriptomics/snpviz/README.md

 ### genome annotation of the human genome:

-On the following Website you need to select the desired human release and select "Track" to "TransMapEnsembl"!!!
+On the following Website you need to select the desired human release and select "Track" to "TransMapEnsembl"!!!<br/>
-You need to select "GTF" as output format.
+You need to select "GTF" as output format.<br/>
 Also make sure you download the "complete genome" or at least the portions of the genome you are interested in.
-(The example input lies on chromosome 20)
+(The example input lies on chromosome 20)<br/>
-In order to download the file, you need to give a filename in the "output file" field.
+In order to download the file, you need to give a filename in the "output file" field.<br/>

 http://genome.ucsc.edu/cgi-bin/hgTables